mbsantiago/whombat/back/docs/user_guide/installation.md

 ![boot](../assets/img/boot.png)

-After the window displays the "ready" message, open your preferred browser and navigate to:
+After the window displays the "ready" message a browser will be opened on Whombat, or open your preferred browser and navigate to:

     http://localhost:5000